-This module does not form part of the formal 180 credits (for the standard) or 240 credits (for the extended) LLM.
+This module does not form part of the formal 180 credits (for the standard) or 240 credits (for the extended) MA.
 Therefore, assessment of this module does not formally 'count' for the degree.
-The module represents extra learning and an opportunity to gain advanced legal research skills, including transferable skills to enhance employability.
+The module represents extra learning and an opportunity to gain advanced social science research skills, including transferable skills to enhance employability.
 The module is built around 12 practical, discussion, and in-class research seminars, delivered weekly over the course of one term.
-They cover the ethical, ontological, epistemological, and methodological issues in Law and modes of reasoning (deduction, induction) and levels of analysis (agency, structure, and co-determination).
-The module will problematize how these questions are reflected in different subject-specific contexts that represent the main fields of inquiry at BSIS, including legal analysis, political analysis, historical analysis, and economic analysis.
-The module also involves practical questions of research and dissertation writing, including the construction of a paper proposal, the Dissertation Proposal, and the Dissertation and research papers themselves, the use of research materials (qualitative and quantitative data) and resources (libraries, documentation, and the internet); and drafting and writing, including the use of appropriate academic style and format.
+They cover the ethical, ontological, epistemological, and methodological issues in the social sciences; the main approaches to social science (for instances, including but not limited to foundationalism, realism, materialism, objectivism, anti-foundationalism, poststructuralism, subjectivism, empiricism, positivism, phenomenology, and constructivism); analytical approaches (such as dependent and independent variables, causality, and constitutive theory), and modes of reasoning (deduction, induction) and levels of analysis (agency, structure and co-determination).
+The module will problematize how these questions are reflected in different subject-specific contexts that represent the main fields of inquiry at BSIS, including political analysis, historical analysis, and economic analysis.
+The module also involves practical questions of research and dissertation writing, including the construction of a paper proposal, the Dissertation Proposal, and the Dissertation and research papers themselves, the use of research materials (qualitative and quantitative data), and resources (libraries, documentation, and the internet); and drafting and writing, including the use of appropriate academic style and format.

 Method of assessment

 The module will be assessed by seminar attendance on a pass/fail basis.
 The student must attend at least 20 hours of seminars to pass the module.